Palma: Construction starts in Son Guells – 64 apartments, but is that enough?

 A daily-life scenario from Palma

 At eight in the morning on Carrer de Son Castelló you can already hear the hammering and diesel generators, construction cranes outlined against the cold December sky.
 Delivery vans maneuver, an elderly couple stops and watches an excavator cutting a foundation trench.
 “They build a lot, but for whom?” the woman says as a school bus passes the plaza.
-This scene is now repeating at several construction sites around Palma: pace, visible building activity — and the question of social benefit.
+This scene is now repeating at several construction sites around Palma: pace, visible building activity — and the question of social benefit, as noted in Palma builds 82 apartments — a drop in the bucket, many questions.

 Concrete solution approaches